 Ben has been working with the children and young people at Beverley Minster since summer 2014.
 Before that he spent time working in a wide variety of jobs after graduating with a degree in civil engineering from Swansea University.
 It was while at uni that Ben realised that he was going to spend his life working for the church, and he is now enjoying the challenge of inviting younger people from outside the church into an inclusive and welcoming community where worship and fellowship can happen inter-generationally.
 Ben is married to Sarah who is a veterinary surgeon in Lincoln, and they have taken the growth of youth and children at the Minster very seriously since the birth of Isla in 2015, and James in 2019.
 When he’s not at work Ben enjoys cricket, movies and walking up mountains.

 Lauren joined the team at the Parish Centre in October 2017 after a brief stint as a volunteer in November 2014 whilst studying for her Masters degree.
 She enjoyed her time at the Minster so much that she couldn’t wait to come back!
 After 3 years as our Assistant Parish Secretary Lauren takes up a new role.
 Although she will continue supporting the clergy and staff with day to day administration, she will also have a more strategic role in the leadership and management of the Minster and associated churches.
-In her spare time she enjoys reading, baking, yoga, and walking in the Yorkshire Dales.
+In her spare time Lauren enjoys reading, baking, yoga, and walking in the Yorkshire Dales.

 Jane has worked as Shop Manager since 2005, she is based in the Parish Centre and also the shop in the Minster.
 She manages a great team of volunteers who staff the shop and love speaking to visitors.
 All profits from the shop are donated to The Parochial Church Council of Beverley Minster.
 Jane is married to Peter and has a son at University and a daughter who attends Beverley High School.
 When not at work she can be found on the golf course.